xlanex6/Re-Code/README.md

 # Re-Code

 Landing page rocket video by Le Wagon and learn how to play with github and bootstrap.
-Do both and try to do the same.
-Done

 All folders are test for learning by doing.